jamiepla1/Azure-Landing-Zones/docs/content/terraform/_index.md

 ## What is the new approach?

-The new approach is based on  Azure Virtual Network Modules (AVM) and is designed to be more flexible.
+The new approach is based on [Azure Verified Modules](https://aka.ms/avm) and is designed to be more flexible.

 Here is the list of modules that pertain to Azure Landing Zones and covers the scope of the original ALZ Terraform module: